 We saw at once the path forward.
-Not the path chosen but the one given and we remembered the wise words of our teacher who had said: “whatever occurs in the confused mind is regarded as the path,” and we laughed and we knew what our path forward was.
-We would share our confusion and we would share the humbling that occured in that moment of confusion of mind and tongue and word.
+Not the path chosen but the one given and we remembered the wise words of a teacher who had said: “whatever occurs in the confused mind is regarded as the path,” and we laughed and we knew what our path forward was.
+We would share our confusion and we would share the humbling bumbling shame that occured in that moment of confusion of mind and tongue and word.

 I was early to the meeting and nervous.
 I knew that R intended to share their denouement with the rest of the team as they had with me in the weeks following that memorable day.
 I so hoped they would be seen and held with compassion and that the courage they would be showing and sharing would be appreciated by those gathered.
 I found my usual corner chair and settled in closing my eyes and pretending to meditate as I waited for R and the others to arrive and settle in.